FranckLab/qDIC/README.md

-## q-factor-based Digital Image Correlation Algorithm: qDIC.
+## q-factor-based Digital Image Correlation Algorithm: qDIC

 ## Purpose
-The repository contains the MATLAB m-files for qDIC along with synthetic example images.
+This repository contains the MATLAB m-files for qDIC along with synthetic example images.
 The qDIC algorithm determines 2D displacement fields between consecutive images or from a static reference image to a current image, or using a "hybrid" reference updating scheme.

 ## Running qDIC